mholmeslinder/Batch-Emailer/README.md

 * [Mailgun API](https://documentation.mailgun.com/en/latest/api_reference.html)

 ##### Requests
-You can install Requests via the link above, or you can do it through pip [pip](https://pip.pypa.io/en/stable/) like:
+You can install Requests via the link above, or you can do it through [pip](https://pip.pypa.io/en/stable/) like:

 ```
 pip install requests